-Train drivers to strike on 15 September
+Double rail strike misery ahead as Aslef drivers stage new walkout

 During the previous strike, some train operators – including LNER and Great Western – ran a skeleton service, while others such as Southeastern and London Overground cancelled all trains.

-Several operators including South Western Railway, ScotRail, Transport for Wales, Grand Central, Lumo and Merseyrail are unaffected.
-Grand Central and Lumo trains, which run on the East Coast main line, are expected to be extremely busy.
+Several leading operators including South Western Railway, Southern, Thameslink, ScotRail, Transport for Wales and Merseyrail are unaffected.

+Two “open access” operators on the East Coast main line, Grand Central and Lumo, will run as normal but are expected to be extremely busy.

 Eurostar international trains from London to Paris, Brussels and Amsterdam are unaffected.